hotwax/oms-documentation/gorjana/flows/sales-orders/blanket-customer.md

   NetSuite.
 ---

-# Blanket Customer
+# Blanket Customers

-## Blanket Customer
+## Blanket Customers

 When creating POS Cash Order in store, high traffic can lead to customers not being registered against the sale.
 Though most of the time the staff will log the customer details right after entering the order, it's possible that the customer is not added at all.
 In this case the order is mapped to a blanket customer in HotWax.
-When posting this order to NetSuite, gorjana has a many blanket customer's that orders without customers should be mapped to.
+When posting this order to NetSuite, gorjana has many blanket customers which maps with orders without customer information based on the POS location they are placed from.

 ### How gorjana Manages the Blanket Customers?